-By the end of term 1, pupils in year 8 should be able to: By the end of term 2, pupils in year 8 should be able to: use present and past tense sentence structures confidently; both positive and negative; identify and use verbs accurately in both past and present tenses; pronounce words confidently. use third person sentences confidently in the past tense; express opinions clearly using a range of adjectives and sentence starters; use a range of idioms within their work.
+By the end of term 1, pupils in year 8 should be able to: By the end of term 2, pupils in year 8 should be able to: By the end of term 3, pupils in year 8 should be able to: use present and past tense sentence structures confidently; both positive and negative; identify and use verbs accurately in both past and present tenses; pronounce words confidently. use third person sentences confidently in the past tense; express opinions clearly using a range of adjectives and sentence starters; use a range of idioms within their work. start using the conditional tense; hold a discussion on a range of different topics using a variety of tenses; extend their written work with accuracy using a range of connectives.